deniza/somun-server/README.md

 * somun-solar2d for Solar2d game engine: [somun-solar2d](https://github.com/deniza/somun-solar2d)
 * somun-flutter for Flutter: [somun-flutter](https://github.com/deniza/somun-flutter)

+## Documentation

+Detailed documentation for Somun Server is available in the `docs` directory of this repository.
+You can start with the [Documentation Index](docs/index.MD) for an overview and links to specific topics.

 ## Contributing

 SOMUN welcomes all forms of contributions from the community.
 This includes: